writingteacher/who-working/docs/index.md

 ## Quickstart

-This [quickstart](api/quickstart_working.md) article provides all the information you need to begin using Who's Working to fill last minute staffing vacancies.
+This [quickstart](api/quickstart_working.md) article provides all the information you need to begin using Who's Working to fill last-minute staffing vacancies.
 Expect to complete the quickstart tasks and make your first API call in about ten minutes.

 ## Tutorials